lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/320-cdk-project-structure/_index.md

 ### CDK project structure

-The structure of of a CDK project in TypeScript looks like this:
+The structure of a CDK project in TypeScript looks like this:

 ```shell
 .